phone64bit/jail-bot-for-discord/README.md

-This bot was coded when i had practiced NodeJS so it's hard to read.
+This bot was coded when i had practiced NodeJS so that why it's hard to read.